Esri/arcgis-maps-sdk-kotlin-samples/authenticate-with-oauth/README.md

 ## Additional information

-The sample uses a `ActivityResultContract` to get the response from the OAuth user sign in page.
+The sample uses an `ActivityResultContract` to get the response from the OAuth user sign in page.
 This allows for developers to natively navigate back their apps as you can register a callback for an activity result.
 [Android Documentation](https://developer.android.com/training/basics/intents/result)

 The workflow presented in this sample works for all SAML based enterprise (IWA, PKI, Okta, etc.) & social (facebook, google, etc.) identity providers for ArcGIS Online or Portal.
 For more information, see the topic [Set up enterprise logins](https://doc.arcgis.com/en/arcgis-online/administer/enterprise-logins.htm).